REUTERS SUMMIT-E.ON wants deep EU emissions cuts, early carbon trade reform

 Leaders of the 28 EU countries meet on Oct.
 23-24 to agree on a package of 2030 targets for emissions cuts, the deployment of renewable energy and the improvement of energy efficiency, as the bloc prepares for a 200-nation summit in Paris next year to strike a new U.N. deal on tackling climate change.

-"We hope that (next week) there will be clear support for an emission reduction target of 40 percent (over 1990 levels) for 2030," said E.ON Chief Executive Johannes Teyssen, in an interview at the Reuters Global Climate Change Summit.
+"We hope that (next week) there will be clear support for an emission reduction target of 40 percent (over 1990 levels) for 2030," said E.ON Chief Executive Johannes Teyssen, who was interviewed at the Reuters Global Climate Change Summit.

 Poland is among those European countries opposed to stiff EU targets as it relies heavily on coal-fired power generation, but Teyssen said his recent discussions around Europe made him optimistic that an agreement could be found.